ptpedroj/2018-2019-eth-dev-prog-final/README.md

 # Bounty dApp
 This is dApp where people can post or submit work that they are willing to pay a bounty for.

+## Battle-Tested Libraries / Contracts
+This project makes extensive use of OpenZeppelin.

 ## User Stories
 ### Post A Bounty